Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

 - What would you do differently next time, knowing what you know now?
 - (For partners) How well did you work with your partner?
 What made it go well?
 What made it challenging?

+    I selected this project because it's a simple game I used to play when I was younger.
+The game that I made is way more simple than the game I used to play.
+I thought that this game would be easy enough for me to fully get the game logic behind it, but also hard enough to challenge me to create a game from scratch and learn the game logics.
+I also chose this project because we have done similar projects in teamwork's or our homeworks, so if I got stuck, I had something to fall back on.
+The turnout for my project from the initial design is closer than it is different.
+I mean I didn't get to implement all the cool enhancements like the score update, restart button, and when you die it shows your final score on the screen.
+I have the score showing in the top right corner, but it doesn't update, it stays at 0.
+But overall, the final outcome is just a much simpler version of my initial design.
+    This project has taught me a lot of things.
+I didn't know about the pygame documentation before this project, but after starting this project, I found the pygame documentation.
+It has a lot of cool features for pygame, and it helped me alot during this process.
+I also learned how difficult it is to make a simple game.
+The lines of code that goes in for a simple game like trying to dodge falling balls from the top.
+But the biggest realization that I learned from this project is how I really struggle with test suites.
+I made one but it doesn't even work.
+I tried looking at previous test suites but none of them were pygame and used classes.
+So I tried my best and used one of the previous test suites from the bar codes assignment and attempted.
+    The hardest part of this project was the final stretch.
+Actually I don't know what was harder, the beginning or the end.
+In the beginning, I struggled a lot because I didn't know all the right functions and how to do the layout.
+I was confused on which method belonged in which class.
+But this problem got solved in class, when we worked on our final project in class, I was able to get feedback quick and this helped my process.
+I would work on the code by myself, and ask the professor to look it over to see of my structure was correct.
+After fixing my layout, it went smoother, because I now knew what needed to happen in each section.
+The final stretch was also really challenging for me because instead of working on one issue at a time, I would jump around and fix the easier one first.
+So at the end, the harder ones remained so debugging them was challenging.
+The main issue I had was the collision part.
+At first, I didn't have sprites, and it was harder to do the collision, but after asking the professor, he advised me to change them into sprites.
+After changing them into sprites, I had T11 to help me through the collision logics.
+    If I had to do this again, I would do a lot of things differently.
+First and foremost, I would spend more time on this project.
+One of my bad habits is shutting down when I am stuck.
+So next time instead of taking a break, I should push myself to fix the problem and then take a break.
+If I had spent more time on this project maybe I could've gotten help from either the TAs or the professor in regard to my enhancements.
+If I had spent more time, my test suite would've ben better and might have actually worked.
+I was so focused on the code, that I forgot about the test suites, so when I remembered it was too late to ask for help.
+Asking the professor how test suites would look with pygame during class time would've been a huge help, because he would be there to give me live feedback and help me understand it better.
+Overall, I feel like this project really did a good job on testing our knowledge.
+I struggled a lot, but also at the sametime, I learned a lot.